EOSIO/welcome/docs/03_tutorials/20_tic-tac-toe-game-smart-contract-single node.md

 cleos wallet list
 ```

-the output shows two wallets, one for each version of this tutorial, and * shows that the local wallet is unlocked.
+The output shows two wallets, one for each version of this tutorial, and * shows that the local wallet is unlocked.
 ```console
 Wallets:
 [